Celebrating Mid-Willamette Aquatic Weed Partnerships:

 Hosted by the Oregon Invasive Species Council, the Oregon Department of Agriculture and Oregon Parks and Recreation

-July 16th, 2025 | 10 am - 12 noon
+July 16th, 2025 | 9:30 am - 12 noon

 Willamette Mission State Park | Keizer, OR

 This event, hosted by the Oregon Invasive Species Council, aims to highlight the critical work being done along the mid-Willamette River to prevent and manage invasive aquatic plants and other priority weed species and identify future challenges.
-The tour will showcase three Oregon Lottery-funded grant projects, giving participants a firsthand look at key projects and partnerships along the Willamette River, tackling aquatic weeds and the negative impacts they can have on water quality and water users, from irrigators to recreators.
+The tour will showcase three Oregon Lottery-funded grant projects, giving participants a firsthand look at key projects and partnerships along the Willamette River, tackling aquatic weeds and the negative impacts weeds can have on water quality and water users, from irrigators to recreators.
 This event will spotlight the work being done along the mid-Willamette by Benton County Soil and Water Conservation District, Yamhill County Soil and Water Conservation District, Willamette Riverkeeper, and more.

 Participants will receive an overview of how invasive species management plays a crucial role in protecting investments in the Willamette Valley and how, without public-private partnerships, outreach efforts, and concerned Oregonians, invasive weeds can rapidly overwhelm the many uses of the Willamette River.
 Over the course of the field tour, participants will learn about the importance of coalition building across multiple jurisdictions for successful invasive species prevention, planning, and capacity building, what is at risk if these efforts aren’t undertaken, and the successes and challenges facing invasive species management in the mid-Willamette.
 Participants will have the unique opportunity to hear from and interact with experts in the field as well as with entities whose investments, livelihoods, and culture are impacted or threatened by invasive species.